Intranet and extranet software have similar names and benefits, but there is one huge question that will determine which platform is for you.

 So, what can you expect from your intranet these days?

-To put it lightly, modern intranet and extranet platforms look and function entirely different than what existed years ago.
+Modern intranet and extranet platforms look and function entirely different than what existed years ago.

 Today’s platforms are far more versatile and flexible.
 Intranet and extranet software has multiple communication options, project management tools, document storage, and integrations.
-In many ways, they’re becoming a B2B necessity that simply can’t be overlooked any longer.

 Sharing large files is easier than ever, real-time conversations are possible, and two-way sync calendars keep everyone on the same page.
 Intranet and extranet software are full-fledged digital, interactive, collaborative communities for you and your customers.
 Every action is intuitive.
 Every feature supports your people.
+It’s easy to distribute and manage knowledge for different groups.

 Tying it all together with modern intranet software.